Robert E. Forsythe

 Robert E. Forsythe is an American economist.
-He is the currently the dean at the School of Business at Wayne State University in Detroit, Michigan.
+He is a former dean of the School of Business at Wayne State University in Detroit, Michigan.
 Prior to that, he was the dean of the school of business at the University of South Florida, in Tampa, Florida.
 He is a former professor and senior associate dean at the Henry B. Tippie College of Business at the University of Iowa in Iowa City, Iowa.
 He is also the founder of the Iowa Electronic Markets, an educational and research project that is an online futures market in which contract payoffs are based on real-world events.

 Education

-Robert Forsythe graduated from the Pennsylvania State University in 1970 with a bachelor of science degree in quantitative business analysis.
-Afterwards, he studied at Carnegie Mellon University in Pittsburgh, Pennsylvania, where he earned a master of science degree in statistics in 1972, a master of science degree in economics in 1974, and a PhD in economics in 1975.
+Robert Forsythe graduated from the Pennsylvania State University in 1970 with a Bachelor of Science degree in quantitative business analysis.
+Afterwards, he studied at Carnegie Mellon University in Pittsburgh, Pennsylvania, where he earned a Master of Science degree in statistics in 1972, a Master of Science degree in economics in 1974, and a PhD in economics in 1975.
 That same year, he received the Alexander Henderson Award, presented to the student at the Tepper School of Business who displays the best work in the field of economic theory.